AndroidHell/androidhell.github.io/source/_posts/2015-12-17-lets-do-this-thing.markdown

 It's looking like the web design business is not picking up and isn't at all where I was hoping it would be at this point.
 I'm waiting out these next few weeks at FP and then I donno what I'm going to do after that.

 I might sleep until school starts again.
 Maybe play some games.
 I'm in the middle of Deponia and it makes me feel dumb.
 I still haven’t done my annual Half-Life-athon or Mass Effect run.

+EDIT: I also  need to figure out how to make this octopress thing my own since it is showing that I have done 860+ commits but those are from other people.
+I think I need to do a manual install instead of downloading it from git through command line.

+-Ralkkai